TihanyiD/Multi_robot_task_allocation_for_planning_under_dynamic_uncertainties/readme.md

 parameters.N=75
 ```

 * Set variable "parameters.p_stay=0" for a deterministic robot dynamics.
+Set a value between 0 and 1 for a non-deterministic robot dynamics.
+For example, if "parameters.p_stay=0.2", then the robot dynamics is defined as follows: the robot fails to move to the neighboring cells despite the control input and stays on the same cell with probability 0.2.
 ```
 parameters.p_stay=0
 ```